HubbleCommand/morse_code_translator/README.md

 Users can type text, and translate it to:
 - Text representation of Morse Code translation

-As well as haptic representations:
+As well as audiovisual representations:
 - Audio beeps
 - Flashes from phone light
 - Vibrations